Great Famine (Ireland): Reaction in Ireland

 Contemporaneously, as found in letters from the period and in particular later oral memory, the name for the event is in An Drochshaol, though with the earlier spelling standard of the era, which was Gaelic script, it is found written as in Droċ-Ṡaoġal.
 In the modern era, this name, while loosely translated as "the hard-time", is always denoted with a capital letter to express its specific historic meaning.

 The period of the potato blight in Ireland from 1845 to 1851 was full of political confrontation.
 A more radical Young Ireland group seceded from the Repeal movement in July 1846, and attempted an armed rebellion in 1848.
 It was unsuccessful.

 In 1847, William Smith O'Brien, leader of the Young Ireland party, became one of the founding members of the Irish Confederation.
-The following year, he helped organise the short-lived Young Irelander Rebellion of 1848 in County Tipperary.
+He helped organise the short-lived Young Irelander Rebellion of 1848 in County Tipperary.

 Government response

 Government responses to previous food shortages

-When Ireland experienced food shortages in 1782–1783, ports were closed to exporting food, with the intention of keeping locally grown food in Ireland to feed the hungry.
+When Ireland experienced food shortages in 1782–1783, ports were closed to exporting food, with the intention to keep locally grown food in Ireland to feed the hungry.
 Irish food prices promptly dropped.
-Some merchants lobbied against the export ban, but the government in the 1780s overrode their protests.
+Some merchants lobbied against the export ban, but the government overrode their protests.